Mapping cones in the bounded derived category of a gentle algebra

 In $\Db(\Lambda)$ the middle term $\E$ of an extension $\Q \to \E \to \P \stackrel{\f}{\to} \Sigma \Q$ is given by the inverse shift of the mapping cone $\M_{\f}$ of the map $\f$.
 In this paper, we describe the indecomposable summands of the mapping cones of the standard basis elements, that is of maps $\f$ in the canonical basis of $\Hom_{\Db(\Lambda)}(\P,\Q)$, where $\P$ and $\Q$ are indecomposable complexes.
 Our description is general in that our results cover both string and band complexes.
 Our main results can be summarised in the following graphical description of the mapping cones of standard basis elements:

 \begin{introtheorem} Let $\Lambda$ be a gentle algebra.
 Suppose $\Q_\sigma$ and $\Q_\tau$ are indecomposable objects in $\Db(\Lambda)$, where $\sigma$ and $\tau$ are the corresponding homotopy strings or bands.
 Let $\f \in \Hom_{\Db(\Lambda)}(\Q_\sigma, \Q_\tau)$ be a standard basis element.
-Then the indecomposable summands of the mapping cone $\M_{\f}$ are given by the homotopy strings and bands occurring in the green and red boxes resulting from the following graphical calculus.
+Then the indecomposable summands of the mapping cone $\M_{\f}$ are given by the homotopy strings and bands occurring in the red (dotted) and green (dashed) boxes resulting from the following graphical calculus.

 \begin{enumerate} \item Let $\sigma = \beta \sigma_L \rho \sigma_R \alpha$ and $\tau = \delta \tau_L \rho \tau_R \gamma$ and suppose $\f$ is a graph map corresponding to the overlap $\rho$.
 Then $\M_{\f}$ is given by: